mvolkmann/blog/src/remix.md

 ## Loaders

 Any route can export a `loader` function that is optionally async.
-This is invoked before the route is rendered.
-It processes GET requests to the route and is used to fetch data needed by the page.
+These functions process GET requests to routes and are used to fetch data needed by pages before they are rendered.

+These functions only exist and run on the server, never in the browser.
+They enable implementing both client and server functionality for a route in the same source file.
+Because these functions run on the server, they never have CORS issues.

+The code in `loader` functions can communicate directly with a database.

 For example: